empresslabs/powershell.datavault/README.md

 # ![logo][0]

-This library provides a simple way to deal with SQLite databases for PowerShell.
+This library provides a simple way to deal with SQLite databases for PowerShell binary modules.

 ## Installation